Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 UConn Stats and Trends

-- UConn has four wins against the spread in nine games this year.
+- UConn has played nine games, with four wins against the spread.

-- UConn's games this season have hit the over on three of eight set point totals (37.5%).
+- UConn has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).

-- UConn is 4-0 against the spread and 1-4 overall in games when it scores more than 16.2 points.
+- UConn is 4-0 against the spread and 1-4 overall when the team puts up more than 16.2 points.

 - This season the Huskies have turned the ball over 16 times, five more than the Tigers' takeaways (11).